doableware/djongo/docs/docs/get-started.md

 3. Run `manage.py makemigrations <app_name>` followed by `manage.py migrate` (ONLY the first time to create collections in MongoDB)
 4. YOU ARE SET!
 Have fun!

-## Dear Supporter

-I am inundated daily with several queries and feature requests for Djongo.
-Djongo has grown into more than a simple hobby project of an individual developer.
-To sustain this effort, I have decided to turn to you, my supporter.
-Visit my [Patreon page](https://www.patreon.com/nesdis) to understand the different levels of support and services you can get from me.

 ## Requirements

 1. Python 3.6 or higher.